Spanish police arrest two for selling drugs to finance race war | Law-Order

-Two men were arrested for selling drugs to buy weapons to plan a future race war, Spanish police said on Sunday.
+Two men were arrested for selling drugs to buy weapons to plan a future race war, Spanish police said on Sunday, following a more than year-long investigation.

 The men, who were not named, intended to buy weapons and create "isolated white supremacist groups", police said.
 In a raid, police found a Nazi flag and other white supremacist symbols.